 Exhibitions at the design museum have covered topics such as 50 years of Helvetica, contemporary Dutch design and the Bauhaus movement.

-Currently hosting an exhibition dedicated to iconic French shoe designer Christian Louboutin, the Design Exchange is Canada's most important design museum.
-Based in downtown Toronto in the city's old Stock Exchange, its rich program of events included graphic designer Stefan Sagmeister's The Happy Show at the start of 2013.
+Currently hosting an exhibition exploring how the natural world has increasingly become a source of design innovation, the Design Exchange is Canada's most important design museum.
+Based in downtown Toronto in the city's old Stock Exchange, its rich program of events included graphic designer Stefan Sagmeister's The Happy Show in 2013.